makintoshEi/bla-pokemon-app/README.md

 The initial page is the Login form, the credentials are username: `admin` and password: `admin`.
 If you're already logged then you'll be redirected to the Pokedex.

+The Pokedex, as I called the main screen, shows a search bar and the paginated pokemons list with a limit of 25 by default .

+The user can select to show 25, 50, 100 pokemons from the select in the PokemonPagination.

-The Pokedex as I called the main screen shows a search bar and the paginated pokemons list.
-On the search bar, the end user can search for any component in the first 100 pokemons.
+On the search bar, the end user can search for any component in the first 25 pokemons.

 - If the searched pokemon is not on the list then a message saying "No pokemon matches this search" will be displayed.
 - If the word entered matches more pokemons then all of them will be shown on the list.